pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

 ## Money transaction example

-I was working on a similar problem related to different money transactions.
-In my case, the type of transaction would decide whether it was an incoming transaction or an outgoing one.
+I encountered a similar problem related to different money transactions.
+The type of transaction would decide whether it was an incoming transaction or an outgoing one.
 Modeling this same circumstance, we are going to look at three things today:

 * Connecting the transactions by their value.
 * Creating a multiplier based on the relation for the value.